florentpoujol/Daneel/readme.md

     -- or (with the dynamic component getters) self.gameObject.mapRenderer:Set({params})

-    -- note that you CAN NOT do the following since the components are cached in the gameObject (the variable actually exists on the gameObject, so the dynamic call to Set[ComponentType]() won't work) : self.gameObject.mapRenderer = {params}
+    -- note that you CAN NOT do the following since the components are cached in the gameObject : self.gameObject.mapRenderer = {params}
+    -- the variable actually exists on the gameObject, so the dynamic call to Set[ComponentType]() does not work

 **ScriptedBehaviors**

-If you want to add one scriptedBehavior, set the variable `scriptedBehavior` with the script name or asset as value.
+If you want to add just one scriptedBehavior, you can set the variable `scriptedBehavior` with the script name or asset as value.
-If you want to add one or more scriptedBehaviors and maybe initialize them, or set existing ScriptedBehaviors, set the variable `scriptedBehaviors` (with an "s" at the end) with a table as value.
+If you want to add one or more scriptedBehaviors and maybe initialize them or set existing ScriptedBehaviors, set the variable `scriptedBehaviors` (with an "s" at the end) with a table as value.
 This table may contains the script name or asset of new ScriptedBehaviors as value (if you don't want to initialize them) or the script name or asset as key and the parameters table as value (for new or existing ScriptedBehaviors).
 Existing ScriptedBehaviors may also be set via their name or alias.

-## Debugging
+## <a id="debug"></a>Debugging

 For an easy debugging during development, Daneel feature extensive error reporting and a stack trace.
 Since these features are pretty heavy on function calls, you can turn these on and off (and should disable debug when you ship your game).
 It's turned off by default, so just set the value of the variable `Daneel.config.debug` to `true` to enable it.

 This affect the functions `Daneel.Debug.CheckArgType()`, `Daneel.Debug.CheckOptionalArgType()`, `Daneel.Debug.PrintError()` plus the functions in `Daneel.Debug.StackTrace`.

-## Error reporting
+### Error reporting

 Every arguments are checked for type and value and a comprehensive error message is thrown if needed.
 For instance, passing false instead of the gameObject's name with `gameObject:GetChild()` would trigger the following error :